 The colour black holds (and portrays) power, fear, intimidation, grief and mystery.
 You can use these to connect with your audience and manipulate their emotions.
 It is possible to provide additional depth and perspective, whilst also creating elegant and modern images.

-If you are an iPhotography course member combine what you have previously learnt in modules 5 and 9 about composition, contrast, lighting, special effects and shutter speeds.
-As a result, your black and white photographs will become very powerful, dramatic, impressive and striking pieces of modern art.
+If you are an iPhotography course member combine what you have previously learnt in modules 5 and 9 about composition, contrast, lighting, and shutter speeds.
+This will help your black and white photographs to become very powerful, dramatic, impressive and striking pieces of modern art.

-In particular, look for bright or illuminated objects in dark surroundings.
-Alternatively, use friends and family to pose for you in a dark room with little light.
+Look for bright or illuminated objects in dark surroundings, use friends and family to pose for you in a dark room with little light.
 Alternatively, simply get outside on a stormy day to capture the moody sky.